thesse1/webmethods-api-gateway-staging/README.md

 This is an example for a GraphQL API incl. test request in APITest.json.
 The API is assigned to the Internal and to the External API group, so it can be deployed on all DEV, TEST and PROD instances.

-> Note: This sample API cannot be deployed on any target environment in the wm_io environment set, because webMethods.io API does not seem to support GraphQL APIs, but it can be deployed in the azure_demo_01 target environments.
+> Note: This sample API cannot be deployed on any target environment in the wm_io environment set, because webMethods.io API does not seem to support GraphQL APIs (as of 16.05.2024), but it can be deployed in the azure_demo_01 target environments.

 ## export_payload.json export query for API projects representing negative test cases